 Here are the 8 headers that you should look up while planning to open your restaurant.

-- Initiation and early set of considerations – Getting the answers to the first set of questions – the vision of your brand, what kind of restaurant what kind of value do you want to bring to the table for your customers, what audiences are you considering, how would you position the restaurant.
+- Initiation and early set of considerations for opening a restaurant – Getting the answers to the first set of questions – the vision of your brand, what kind of restaurant what kind of value do you want to bring to the table for your customers, what audiences are you considering, how would you position the restaurant.

-- Finances and Funding – Many restaurants in India go bust within the first year of operations.
+- Finances and Funding of your restaurant – Many restaurants in India go bust within the first year of operations.
 The major reason behind this being – undercapitalisation.
 How do you bring in the money and how do you stay operationally afloat?

 - Legal documentation check – There is a long list of documents that you need to have to run a legal restaurant.
 This section covers all the essential documents/licenses that you need at your restaurant.

-- Kitchen Equipment you need – The essential equipment you need at your restaurant, both restaurant’s back and front-end.
+- Kitchen Equipment you need at your restaurant – The essential equipment you need at your restaurant, both restaurant’s back and front-end.

-- Restaurant Technology stack – Technology is an indispensable part of your restaurant.
+- Restaurant Technology stack to run your restaurant – Technology is an indispensable part of your restaurant.
 Technology can ease all the important functions of your restaurant – be it operations or marketing or order online.

-- Marketing and Promotions to get started – A big bang promotion is what you need to get your restaurant underway.
+- Marketing and Promotions to get started and boost leads for your new restaurant – A big bang promotion is what you need to get your restaurant underway.
 Going in with a well-defined plan will help you attract people at an early stage and build a loyal customer base.

 - Restaurant management tips – Managing a full-fledged restaurant is challenging.
 You need to take care of multiple functions – Operations, marketing, branding and more.